GGP1/kure/README.md

 ### Two-factor authentication

 Two-factor authentication is a type, or subset, of multi-factor authentication.
-It is a method of confirming users' claimed identities by using a combination of **two different factors** (usually 1 and 2): 1. something they know (account credentials), 2. something they have (devices), or 3. something they are.
-So if an attacker gets access to the secrets, he still need the **constantly refreshing code** to get into the account, making it, not impossible, but much more complicated.
+It is a method of confirming users' claimed identities by using a combination of **two different factors** (usually 1 and 2): 1. something you know (account credentials), 2. something you have (devices), or 3. something you are.
+So if an attacker gets access to the secrets, he will still need the **constantly refreshing code** to get into the account, making it, not impossible, but much more complicated.

 ### Double-blind passwords